Live Music Venues in Broward County

 Loyal patrons admit this place is a dive, for all the right reasons.
 Friendly bar staff, regulars who seem to know everyone’s name and an upbeat atmosphere make Cheers a spot to check out while in South Florida.

 Need more venues to check out?
-If you’ve got the time, here are a few other suggestions:
+Here are a few other suggestions:

 Cagney’s House Of Rock